JetBrains/kotlin-web-site/pages/docs/reference/experimental.md

 </div>

 If you publish several features in the experimental state, declare a marker for each.
-Separate markers make the use of experimental features safer for your clients: they'll be able to use only the features that they explicitly accept.
+Separate markers make the use of experimental features safer for your clients: they can use only the features that they explicitly accept.
 This also lets you graduate the features to stable independently.

 ### Marking API elements